Porsche 356SL: Detailed history of each chassis

-356/2-053 This was one of the first 356SL prototypes.
+356/2-05?
+This was one of the first 356SL prototypes.
 It was damaged at the Le Mans race track when driven by racing team manager Paul von Guillaume, he was trying to avoid a bicycle and crashed.
 This happened during a gearbox and final drive ratio test before the 1951 race.
+It is generally believed to be chassis number 356/2-053 but no evidence available.

 356/2-054 Porsche documentation indicates that this is one of the four cars prepared for the 1951 Le Mans race with the 1086cc engine.
 It was the entry with starting number 47 and crashed two nights before the race during practice in the pouring rain while driven by Rudolph Sauerwein.
 The car has been repaired with parts from chassis 063 and exported to the US in November 1951.
 It was sold by Max Hoffman to Fritz Koster.
 The car was entered in the 1953 Carrera Panamericana race with starting number 199 driven by Joaquin Castillo de la Fuente and also raced in the 1954 edition of the Carrera Panamericana driven by Jacqueline Evans de López but did not finish in both attempts.
 The car is still in Mexico and waiting to be restored.

 356/2-055 Based on Porsche documentation available in the company archive this is one of the four SL cars prepared for the 1951 racing season.
 Final assembly had been outsourced to Dannenhauer with the new 1488cc engine installed in the car.
 It was first used in the 1951 Rome-Liege-Rome race with starting number 33 and license plate W24-3475 and after that for setting the Montlhéry speed records on 02/10/1951.
 It set eleven world speed and endurance records on the Montlhéry circuit near Paris, averaging 94.66 mph for 72 hours.
 The record setting car was shown at the 1951 Paris Auto show and exported to Max Hoffman in the U.S. in November 1951 with the new chassis number 3003/A. It was sold by Hoffman to Trego Imported Motors, Hoopeston, IL.
 The car raced extensively and was generally driven by Karl Brocken.
 It has since been restored and is part of the Miles Collier collection at the Revs institute in Naples, Florida.